Facebook said to be facing FTC probe over Cambridge Analytica

-The revelations that Facebook reportedly lost control of more than 50 million user profiles has already drawn the ire of lawmakers in the UK and the US.
-Now, the Federal Trade Commission is looking into it too.
+Revelations that Facebook lost control of 50 million user profiles has already angered lawmakers in the US and UK.
+Now, the US Federal Trade Commission is looking into it too.

-The FTC is probing whether Facebook violated the terms of a 2011 consent decree, according to a report in Bloomberg News, citing people familiar with the matter.
-The earlier agreement required that Facebook notify and agree to Facebook sharing their data with outside firms.
+The FTC is probing whether Facebook violated the terms of a 2011 consent decree, according to reports Tuesday from Bloomberg News and The Washington Post, citing people familiar with the matter.
+The decree required that Facebook users receive notification and agree to Facebook sharing their data with outside firms.

 "We remain strongly committed to protecting people's information," Facebook Deputy Chief Privacy Officer Rob Sherman said in a statement.
 "We appreciate the opportunity to answer questions the FTC may have."

-Representatives from the FTC did not immediately respond to a request for comment.
+Representatives from the FTC didn't immediately respond to CNET's request for comment.

+The FTC probe represents the largest legal and political threat Facebook faces in reaction to the widening scandal over mishandled user data.
+According to New York Times and Guardian reports, a data mining firm called Cambridge Analytica improperly received information from more than 50 million user profiles from Aleksandr Kogan, a University of Cambridge lecturer who created an app that ostensibly offered personality predictions.
+Instead, it was apparently used to leak information about millions of people, including their location, likes and information on their friends.

+The scandal has been exacerbated by Facebook itself, which attempted to get ahead of the news by putting out a notice about the data leak last Friday and then argued with reporters over the weekend about whether it should be labeled a "breach".
+The company argued, among other things, that it had been lied to by Cambridge Analytica and Kogan.
+As of Tuesday morning, neither CEO Mark Zuckerberg nor COO Sheryl Sandberg has publicly discussed the issue in official statements or in missives to Facebook's more than 2 billion monthly active users.

 Tech Enabled: CNET chronicles tech's role in providing new kinds of accessibility.